USSF-ORBIT/ussf-portal-client/docs/development.md

 ### Local Development with Docker

 You can spin up your Docker environment using Docker Compose.
-By running `docker compose up`, it will use `docker-compose.yml` to create and run the services required for development.
+By running `yarn services:up`, it will use `docker-compose.services.yml` to create and run the services required for development.

 Services include:

-1. Next.js App

-- Uses image built in `Dockerfile.dev`
-- access on `localhost:3000`

-2. MongoDB
+1. MongoDB

 - Uses official MongoDB image v4.0.0
 - exposed on port `:27017`
 - initalizes `dev` database
+- persists volume `portal_data`

-3. Mongo Express
+2. Mongo Express

 - In-browser GUI for MongoDB
 - access on `localhost:8888`

-4. Test SAML Identity Provider
+3. Test SAML Identity Provider

 - Service for testing auth flow
 - Access on `localhost:8080`, `localhost:8443`